gr-yb/yugabyte-differential-backup/differential-backup.md

 -rw-r--r--  1 gr  staff  704 Sep 24 01:35 MANIFEST-000010
 ```

-The manifes only stores the sst files since the CURRENT and MANIFEST files are always copied.
+The manifest only stores the sst files since the CURRENT and MANIFEST files are always copied.

 ```
 {